-To remove the dimension extension line that is covering the object line, select the Lines and Arrows category and double click over the "On" text to the right of the Ext Line 1 label to turn the extension line off.
+To remove the dimension extension line that is covering the object line, select the Lines and Arrows category and double click over the "On" text to the right of either the Ext Line 1 or Ext Line 2 label to turn the extension line off.
+You may have to try both to see which extension line is in fact the one overlapping the object line.